data-apis/scipy-2023-presentation/paper.rst

 The Python array API standard specifies standardized APIs and behaviors for array and tensor objects and operations.

-*TODO*

-..
 TODO (athan): implications for broader ecosystem.
 Importance/significance of work.
 Future benefits.